 As a leader, would you indeed value time, stress, and cost savings?

 Code Doctor: Here's the raw truth - it's not about traditional qualifications, it's about mindset.
 TechDebt needs someone who's willing to take big risks (risk preneurs or micro entrepreneurs or rebels) to simplify existing complexity to become redundant.
 We're talking about someone who has an almost obsessive hatred for complexity forever and routine work - the kind of person who'll spend weeks figuring out how to automate or simplify something just because they can't stand doing it manually.
-They look for intellectual work that is not in books or thought by process yet to create patents too.
+They look for intellectual work that is not in books and create patents on the go.

 Most importantly, you need someone who's not afraid to fail.
 Code Doctors would have tried hundreds of approaches that didn't work before finding the one that did.
 That's what makes Code Doctor role different - Code Doctors take the freedom to experiment, fail, and keep trying until we succeed.
 When your regular teams fail during feature development, it impacts delivery timelines.
 But when I fail while trying to simplify a complex system?
 That's just part of the innovation process.